Karl Mayr: Life and work

-Thomas Weber describe the obscurity and secrecy behind the relationship between Hitler and Karl Mayr during the years of 1919 and 1920:Piece by piece, the picture that has conclusively emerged by putting all the surviving pieces of evidence together is the image of a Private Hitler who was shunned by most of the front-line soldiers as a 'rear area pig', and who was still unsure of his political ideology at the end of the war in 1918.
+Historian Thomas Weber described the obscurity and secrecy behind the relationship between Hitler and Karl Mayr during the years of 1919 and 1920:Piece by piece, the picture that has conclusively emerged by putting all the surviving pieces of evidence together is the image of a Private Hitler who was shunned by most of the front-line soldiers as a 'rear area pig', and who was still unsure of his political ideology at the end of the war in 1918.
 The view of the List Regiment as a band of brothers, with Hitler a hero at its heart, has its origins in Nazi propaganda, not in reality.
 The First World War did not 'make' Hitler.
 Even the revolutionary period seems to have had a far less immediate impact on Hitler's politicization than hitherto assumed.
 Central for Hitler's radicalization was thus the post-revolutionary period, a time when he was still surrounded by people like Ernst Schmidt and Karl Mayr, who like him possessed fluctuating political attitudes.
-This period in Hitler's life is still clouded in much secrecy.In March 1920, Mayr sent Hitler, Dietrich Eckart and Ritter von Greim to Berlin to observe at close range the events of the Kapp Putsch.
+This period in Hitler's life is still clouded in much secrecy.In March 1920, Mayr sent Hitler, Dietrich Eckart and Robert Ritter von Greim to Berlin to observe at close range the events of the Kapp Putsch.
 On 8 July 1920, Mayr was released from military service as a major of the General Staff of the military district commands VII, but reappeared in September 1920 as commander of Section I b/P of army intelligence.
 Mayr in 1921 was a Nazi Party supporter, but later became a critic.
 In 1925 he joined the SPD.
 Subsequently, he was the leader and editor of the Reichsbanner Schwarz-Rot-Gold, an SPD paramilitary force.
 In the early 1930s, Mayr collected among other things, information on Georg Bell, an associate of Ernst Röhm, and other material against the Nazi Party, which he leaked in the Social Democratic press.
 After Adolf Hitler's rise to power in 1933, Karl Mayr fled to France.
 After the German invasion of France in 1940, he was arrested in Paris by the Gestapo.
 Mayr was taken back to Germany and was incarcerated in Sachsenhausen concentration camp until 1943, when he was transferred to Buchenwald concentration camp and forced to work at the Gustloff ammunition plant, where on 9 February 1945 he was killed.